Looking Beyond Net Promoter Score to Measure Customer Experience

 September 17, 2019

 With today’s more crowded and competitive markets Customer Experience (CX) has never been more important.
 In fact, according to in-depth studies from research consultants such as Walker, by as early as next year CX will overtake price and product as the key brand differentiator.
-So, it should come as no surprise to hear that growing numbers of companies are creating and developing customer experience (CX) strategies to grow their brand.
+So, it should come as no surprise to hear that growing numbers of companies are creating and developing customer experience management strategies to grow their brand.

 How do I measure customer experience to see if my CX strategy has been a success?